-I started on a low carb diet that cut out grains and sugar when I was struggling perimenopause, with hot flashes that were leaving me feeling drained and belly fat that seemed to arrive out of nowhere and was not going away in a hurry.
+I started on a diet that cut out grains and sugar when I was struggling perimenopause, with hot flashes that were leaving me feeling drained and belly fat that seemed to arrive out of nowhere and was not going away in a hurry.
 I was determined to lose some weight and improve my menopause symptoms.
 What I wasn’t prepared for was how quickly it happened.

 After cutting as much sugar from my diet as I could and that included high sugar fruits, the hot flashes stopped within 2-3 weeks and I haven’t had them back.